Irma Hunter Brown

-Irma Hunter Brown is an American politician.
-She was a member of the Arkansas House of Representatives from 1981 to 1998, and a member of the Arkansas Senate from 2003 to 2008.
+Irma Hunter Brown is an American politician in Arkansas.
+She was a member of the Arkansas House of Representatives from 1981 to 1998 and a member of the Arkansas Senate from 2003 to 2008.
 She was the first African American woman to be an Arkansas legislator.
 Her photograph was included in a composite with other House members.

+She is a native of Tampa, Florida.
+She attended Shorter Junior College and graduated magna cum laude from Arkansas AM&N (now the University of Arkansas at Pine Bluff).
+She also attended Memphis State University and D.C.
+Teachers College.
+She served in the Arkansas House from 1980-1998.
+She was elected to the Arkansas Senate in 2002 and served in it for six years.